KanhaiyaChhaparwal24/NLP_Lab_SVNIT/README.md

-# Machine Learning Lab Submission
+# Natural Language Processing Lab Submission

 **Name:** Kanhaiya Chhaparwal
 **Admission No.:** U23AI103

-This repository contains my lab submissions for the Natural Processing Language Lab at SVNIT.
+This repository contains my lab submissions for the Natural Language Processing Lab at SVNIT.
 All code, notebooks, and data files are organized for easy review and reproducibility